+Condition 4

-The access, visibility splays and turning area required, shall be wholly provided prior to any part of the development being brought into use, and thereafter shall be retained unobstructed in perpetuity.
-In particular, no part of the access, visibility splays, or turning area, is to be obstructed by non-motorised vehicles.
+The parking spaces and layout shown on the plans herewith approved shall be provided prior to any use of the development herewith approved.
+Thereafter, they shall be retained, unobstructed, for the purpose of parking only.
+In particular, no part of the parking or turning facilities is to be obstructed by non-motorised vehicles.

-Reason: In the interests of highway safety and residential amenities.
+Reason: In the interests of highway safety.